 Sometimes, as Shuisui age, they have a tendency to show black spots around their head region.
 However, Shusui with the spotless white, pale bluish head is the most valuable kind.

-Selecting A Koi Fish – How do I choose a Koi fish?
+Selecting A Koi Fish – How do I choose one?

 So, here are some tips for choosing the best Koi fish for your pond.